 With solutions and cloud computing requirements evolving so rapidly, it is essential to strategically plan around the adoption and implementation of cloud security solutions, rather than a single, point-in-time approach.

-Consider the above situation, but this time the solutions were thoughtfully planned out as part of a continuous cloud security strategy and improvement model and were mindful of potential end-user impacts.
+Consider the above situation, but this time the solutions were thoughtfully planned out as part of a continuous cloud security improvement approach, which was mindful of potential end-user impacts.

 This type of approach would involve using Active Directory (Azure AD), a cloud-based service for managing identities and access, to provide the backbone for these solutions.
 With Azure AD’s Premium features, end-users do not need to remember application-specific passwords, but rather utilize a single sign-on (SSO) experience for all on-premises and cloud applications, saving time and frustration.
 A well-planned strategy can also help you avoid unexpected capital expenses, allowing for more predictable and controlled budgeting.

-Due diligence in the planning of cloud implementations is as necessary as the security solutions themselves when it comes to saving your business time and money.
+Due diligence in the planning of cloud implementations is as necessary as the security solutions themselves.
 Implementing a continuous cloud security improvement model is the best way to stay on top of these evolving changes.
-When considering your cloud migration, you should be armed with the tools and information needed to control cost and minimize end-user impact, while getting the most out of the solutions available.
+When considering your cloud migration, partner with an experienced cloud migration services partner who can arm you with the tools and information needed to control costs and minimize end-user impact.

 If you have questions about adopting a continuous cloud security improvement model for your business, please reach out to your Account Manager, or connect with us at firstname.lastname@example.org or call 888.624.6737.